Are you wondering if you could work out before 6 weeks postpartum?

 I go over some safe ways to do so below.

-While the official recommendation is to wait until you are 6 weeks postpartum before exercising, you might be able to workout before then.
+While the official recommendation is to wait until you are 6 weeks postpartum before exercising, you might be ready sooner, especially if you:

-- If you have received clearance from your medical doctor
+- You have received clearance from your medical doctor

-If your doctor has cleared you to work out prior to 6 weeks, the very first thing you must do is listen to your body.
+If your doctor has cleared you to work out before 6 weeks, the very first thing you must do is listen to your body.

 If you feel ready to work out, go for it!